 How does a fragrance stick around for so long, though?
 Trends in scents come and go, but 4711 has stayed as popular as ever.
 We dug a little deeper into the brand’s 225-year history to see what all the commotion is about.

 The oldest Eau de Cologne was born in October of 1792, when Wilhelm Muelhens received a secret recipe as a wedding gift.
 This recipe was for an “acqua mirabilis,” or a miracle water intended for internal as well as external use.
 Soon after, Wilhelm opened a manufactory in the Glockengasse (meaning “Clock Tower Square”) area of Cologne, Germany.
-He marketed his miracle water as a health drink meant to be consumed undiluted or mixed with wine.
+He marketed his miracle water as a health drink served undiluted or mixed with wine.

 The name came about in part thanks to the French military occupation that began in 1794.
 Frustrated by the disorganized layout of the city, a French general had all the houses sequentially numbered.
 Muelhen’s house was given the number 4711, which has stuck with the brand ever since.

 In 1810, Napoleon decreed that all recipes for medications intended for internal use publicly list their ingredients.
 Muelhens didn’t want to disclose his secret recipe, so he began to market his miracle water as solely a fragrance.